james-m-jordan/omniload/README.md

 # 🚀 OmniLoad

 A fast, secure file upload service with hash-based retrieval.
-Upload files and share them using short, hash-based URLs.
+Upload files of ANY size and share them using short, hash-based URLs.
+A true "omniuploader" that handles everything from tiny text files to massive video files.

 ## ✨ Features

-### Core Features (Sprint 1 & 2)
+### Core Features (Latest Update)
+- **Unlimited File Sizes**: Upload files up to 10TB (B2's limit) - no artificial restrictions
+- **Memory Efficient**: Chunked processing ensures large files won't crash the server
+- **Multipart Uploads**: Automatic chunking for files over 100MB for reliable uploads
+- **Progress Tracking**: Real-time upload progress with speed and size information
 - **Hash-Based URLs**: Every file gets a unique SHA256 hash, accessible via short URLs like `/f/a1b2c3d4`
 - **File Upload**: Drag-and-drop or click to upload files to Backblaze B2
 - **Search**: Search files by filename or hash